A Combinatorial Interpretation for the coefficients in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$ (Multiplicities in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$): A Schur Positivity Theorem

-Since $\l_k=\l_1$, this is precisely the partition obtained by reordering the rows of $\l/(\a_1)=(\l_1-\a_1, \l_2, \ldots, \l_{\ell(\l)})$.
-0in Suppose the lemma is true for all partitions with $\ell$ parts that are contained in $\l$ and let $\a=(\a_1, \a_2,\ldots, \a_{\ell}, \a_{\ell+1})$ be a partition with $\ell+1$ parts such that $\a \subseteq \l$.
-Thus $\ell(\a)=\ell+1$.
-0in When we place the labels from the reverse lexicographic order of $\a$ into the boxes of $\l$ according to the Skew algorithm such that each label is placed in the highest possible row, we first place the labels of the last row of $rl(\a)$.
+When we place the labels from the reverse lexicographic order of $\a$ into the boxes of $\l$ according to the Skew Algorithm such that each label is placed in the highest possible row, we first place the labels of the last row of $rl(\a)$.
 They are placed as in the case $\a=(\a_1)$ above, starting with placing $|\a|$ in position $(k, \l_k)$, where $k$ is the positive integer such that $\l_k=\l_{\ell(\a)}$ and $\l_{k+1}<\l_{\ell(\a)}$ (note that $k \geq \ell(\a)$).
 The remaining labels of the last row of $\a$ are placed to the SW of this position forming a horizontal strip with boxes in the highest possible rows of $\l$.
 Observe that this is equivalent to labelling the highest possible horizontal strip of $\a_{\ell(\a)}$ boxes in $(\l_{\ell(\a)},\l_{\ell(\a)+1},\ldots, \l_{\ell(\l)})$ such that the unlabelled boxes yield a Young diagram, and then adding back the rows $\l_1,\ldots, \l_{\ell(\a)-1}$ above the shape $(\l_{\ell(\a)},\l_{\ell(\a)+1},\ldots, \l_{\ell(\l)})$ (with the labelled boxes).
 Notice that the unlabelled boxes form the partition which is a rearrangement of $(\l_1,\ldots,\l_{\ell(\a)}-\a_{\ell(\a)},\ldots, \l_{\ell(\l)})$.
-According to the Skew algorithm, we now place the labels in row $\ell(\a)-1$ of $rl(\a)$.
-Requiring that the labels be placed in the highest rightmost position at each step will automatically satisfy the requirements of the Skew algorithm.
+According to the Skew Algorithm, we now place the labels in row $\ell(\a)-1$ of $rl(\a)$.
+Requiring that the labels be placed in the highest rightmost position at each step will automatically satisfy the requirements of the Skew Algorithm.
 Therefore, in order to obtain the smallest partition in lexicographic order, we just need to label the highest horizontal strips with $\a_{\ell(\a)}$ boxes starting at row $\ell(\a)$ and continuing SW, then the highest horizontal strip with $\a_{\ell(\a)-1}$ boxes starting at row $\ell(\a)-1$ and continuing SW in the remaining unlabelled boxes, and so on until we label the highest horizontal strip with $\a_1$ boxes starting at row $1$ such that, at each step, removing all labelled boxed yields a Young diagram.
-See Fig. 3 for an example of placing the labels of the last 3 rows of $rl(\a)$ in $\l$; the horizontal strip containing $a$'s is the one corresponding to row $\ell(\a)$, the strip containing $b$'s corresponds to row $\ell(\a)-1$ and the strip containing $c$'s corresponds to row $\ell(\a)-2$.
-0in
+See Fig.~4 for an example of placing the labels of the last 3 rows of $rl(\a)$ in $\l$; the horizontal strip containing $a$'s is the one corresponding to row $\ell(\a)$, the strip containing $b$'s corresponds to row $\ell(\a)-1$ and the strip containing $c$'s corresponds to row $\ell(\a)-2$.